Wheat’s stock to use ratio

 Previously, we saw how the global stock-to-use ratio for corn impacted corn prices.
-Along similar lines, we’ll analyze how wheat’s stock-to-use ratio compares to other years in this part.
+In this part, we’ll analyze how wheat’s stock-to-use ratio compares to other years.

-For each of these four months (April through July) in the past four years, wheat’s stock-to-use ratio has been significantly higher in 2016.
+For each of these four months (April through July) in the past four years, wheat’s stock-to-use ratio has been significantly lower than in 2016.
 You can see this in the above chart.

 The global wheat inventory has been rising over the past five-year period.
 The global wheat inventory was the lowest in 2013 at 181 million metric tons, according to the USDA.
 Naturally, wheat’s stock-to-use ratio was also the lowest in 2013.

-In the next part, we’ll see how wheat prices moved recently as well as over the past five years.
+In the next part, we’ll see how wheat prices moved over the past five years.